Arquivotheca/PDOS/readme.txt

 --------------

-If you have the above software, you can just type "build" and it will rebuild the two DSK files used in the shipment.
+If you have the above software, you can just type "build" and it will rebuild the two DSK files used in the shipment, except for kernel32.dll.
 Note that you need to edit build.bat and put the proper paths in before that will actually work.